 Two Mark Rochon Graduate Fellowships of $1,000 each will be offered, chosen on the basis of academic merit.

 Sylvia Culp Memorial Fellowship

 Heraclitean Society Essay Prize

 Philosophy graduate students--both graduate assistants and non-graduate assistants--may compete for the Heraclitean Society Essay Prize.
-The award is $1,000 and often divided between two or more winners.
+The award is $1,000 and is often divided between two or more winners.